 Optimizing planners optimize a cost function that may sometimes lead to surprising results: moving through a thin obstacle might be lower cost than a long, winding trajectory that avoids all collisions.
 In this section we make a distinction between paths obtained from CHOMP and contrast it to those obtained from OMPL.

 OMPL is a open source library for sampling based / randomized motion planning algorithms.
-Sampling based algorithms are probabilistically complete: a solution would be eventually found if one exists, however non-existence of a solution cannot be reported.
+Sampling based algorithms are probabilistically complete: a solution would be eventually found if one exists, however, non-existence of a solution cannot be reported.
 These algorithms are efficient and usually find a solution quickly.
-OMPL does not contain any code related to collision checking or visualization as the designers of OMPL did not want to tie it to a any particular collision checker or visualization front end.
+OMPL does not contain any code related to collision checking or visualization, as the designers of OMPL did not want to tie it to a particular collision checker or visualization front end.
 The library is designed so it can be easily integrated into systems that provide the additional components.
 MoveIt integrates directly with OMPL and uses the motion planners from OMPL as its default set of planners.
 The planners in OMPL are abstract; i.e. OMPL has no concept of a robot.
-Instead, MoveIt configures OMPL and provides the back-end for OMPL to work with problems in Robotics.
+Instead, MoveIt configures OMPL and provides the back-end for OMPL to work with problems in robotics.

 CHOMP: While most high-dimensional motion planners separate trajectory generation into distinct planning and optimization stages, CHOMP capitalizes on covariant gradient and functional gradient approaches to the optimization stage to design a motion planning algorithm based entirely on trajectory optimization.
-Given an infeasible naive trajectory, CHOMP reacts to the surrounding environment to quickly pull the trajectory out of collision while simultaneously optimizing dynamical quantities such as joint velocities and accelerations.
-It rapidly converges to a smooth collision-free trajectory that can be executed efficiently on the robot.
+Given an infeasible naive trajectory, CHOMP reacts to the surrounding environment to quickly pull the trajectory out of collision while simultaneously optimizing dynamic quantities such as joint velocities and accelerations.
+It rapidly converges to a smooth, collision-free trajectory that can be executed efficiently on the robot.
 A covariant update rule ensures that CHOMP quickly converges to a locally optimal trajectory.